pchemguy/spec-kit/templates/capabilities/capabilities.md

 1. apply the applicable Revision Strategy;
 2. revise the capability set;
 3. restart validation from Step 1.

-Validation results MUST be presented according to the **Report Template**.

 The LLM MUST return only an output where: